The CARES Act requires all colleges and universities participating in the program to provide access to the following information.

 - Outreach Effort 1 – A survey was sent to all students inquiring whether the disruption created an interruption in their academic plan that would necessitate taking summer classes.
 Cares Act Grants were disbursed directly to students.
 The amount of the award represents an estimated amount that would support at least 3 credits of summer tuition and books.
 (ESU rates were used as a guide) As funds went directly to students they could enroll at the school of their choice.

 - Outreach Effort 2 – We recognize students who have outstanding Spring 2020 balances might especially be experiencing difficulties due to COVID-19.
 Therefore, a survey has been sent to students who have Spring 2020 balances asking them if they have a need.
-All requests will be reviewed and funding will be based on funds availability, using the maximum Pell Grant award as a guide.
-Funds will be disbursed directly to students.
+All requests were reviewed and funding was based on funds availability, using the maximum Pell Grant award as a guide.
+Funds were disbursed directly to students.

 - Outreach Effort 3 – All eligible students were emailed information about the CARES ACT and were provided a direct link to an application for funds on our foundation website.
 Requests were reviewed and funds disbursed based on needs of those applying.
 Award amounts varied based on request and availability of funds.

 Phase II (Representing two-thirds of the funds and is now closed)